Foristkirito/hpc_lab/lab1/README.md

-# Lab1: Optimize the Imgae Rotating Program
+# Lab1: Optimize the image Rotating Program

 The purpose of this repo is to optimize the image rotating program in Visual C++.